 At George Criminal Lawyers, all aspects of your matter are handled directly by Andrew George.
 Your file won’t be handed off to a law clerk who is still studying at university, or a junior lawyer with no experience.
 You can place your trust in us that you are in safe hands, and won’t be throwing away your money and your future by a poor choice of lawyer.

 Why?
 Because our reputation depends on your success.

 A decade of specialist experience in criminal defence

 We are criminal law specialists because that is all we do.
 Over the last decade we have become widely recognised as specialists in CEM and sexual offences, as well as for charges of violence, and all types of drug charges including possession, supply and trafficking.
 If police have charged you with a crime, you can rest assured we’ve dealt with it before.

-Andrew has appeared on countless jury trials, appeals and sentences for some of the most serious charges in Australia, including conspiracy to import and traffick drugs, multi-million dollar frauds, and one of the highest CEM sentences handed down in Queensland.
+Andrew has appeared on countless jury trials, appeals and sentences for some of the most serious charges in Australia, including conspiracy to import and traffick drugs, multi-million dollar frauds, and the highest CEM sentence handed down in Queensland.

 Our expertise and skill has kept countless clients where they should be — out of prison and focusing on their future.

 District Court of Queensland, Beenleigh — 28 August 2018